 If you are planning to sell your wares during the event, always check with the property owner before setting up shop.
 But, whether you are shopping or selling, there are plenty of restaurants and hotels along the highway, as well as gas stations and convenience markets.
+The event is held no matter what the weather, so don't let rain dampen your enthusiasm.
+One year, even organizers handed out umbrellas to visitors, according to one organizer, Norma Gatten.

 In addition to eateries and hotels, western Kentucky offers plenty of interesting places to explore if you need a break from bargain-hunting.
+So, take some time to enjoy the local attractions.
+You can visit Abraham Lincoln's birthplace, explore Amish Country or dip your own bottle of bourbon at the Maker's Mark distillery.

 Yard Sale Tips

-Improve your chances of going home with a real treasure -- at a great price -- by following some basic yard-sale strategies.
+Improve your chances of going home with a real treasure—at a great price—by following some basic yard-sale strategies.

 - Learn the top 10 yard sale-shopping tips before you go.